Fibonacci retracement (or Fib retracement) is a tool used by technical analysts to identify key support and resistance levels.

-Certain mathematical relationships between numbers in this sequence create ratios that are then plotted to a chart.
+Certain mathematical relationships between numbers in this sequence create ratios that are then plotted on a chart.
 These ratios are:

-The above levels are seen as significant levels in where price may bounce back from or accelerate towards.
+The above levels are seen as significant levels in which price may bounce back from or accelerate towards.

 These levels can be used to identify key support and resistance levels which can be useful for planning entry or exit points (such as stop loss placement) for your trades.

 While technically not a Fibonacci ratio, some traders also consider the 50% level to have some significance, as it represents the midpoint of the price range.

 Fibonacci ratios outside of the 0-100% range may also be used, such as:

 Typically, the tool is drawn by picking two extreme points within the price range, such as a high and a low.

 This range is then used as the basis for further analysis.

 Usually, the tool is used for mapping out levels inside of the range, but it may also provide insights into important price levels outside of the range.